carlosjhr64/Such/README.md

 Gtk.main #=> nil
 ```
 ## MORE:

-Arrays are passed to constructer's super,
+Arrays are passed to constructor's super,
 Hashes are method=>arguments pairs, and Strings are signals.
 Other objects are assumed to be containers:
 ```ruby
 Such::Button.new(
   window,